bluefroguk1/empire-dump/content/Wiki/Titles/Warmage.md

 The Warmage serves until they are replaced by another magician using the Declaration of Candidacy.
 As a title in the Conclave, they cannot be revoked.
 RecentElections|Warmage
 ## History
-The Warmage was originally responsible for "''helping to arrange magical [[Assistance]] for the armies of the Empire''".
+The Warmage was originally responsible for "''helping to arrange magical Assistance for the armies of the Empire''".
 During the Summer Solstice 384YE, however, the [[Imperial Senate]] aMended the title to remove this responsibility.
-At the same time they created the title of [[Imperial Warcaster]] to oversee such [[Rituals]].
+At the same time they created the title of [[Imperial Warcaster]] to oversee such Rituals.
 Military Council Further Reading